Cash Flow Planning for Businesses: From Stability to Expansion

 When planning CAPEX investments:

-- Consider Financing Options: Leveraging financing options with favorable terms can help preserve cash flow for other growth initiatives.
+• Consider Financing Options: Leveraging financing options with favorable terms can help preserve cash flow for other growth initiatives.
+These are part of your overall financing activities and should be evaluated alongside your business loan and payment plan strategy.

 Expansion and Acquisitions